danbev/learning-ai/notes/architectures/mamba.md

 control the step size (smaller steps to stay within the current context, larger to perhaps move to a different context).

+We also have the C matrix which is the ouput matrix and this is like a projection/transformation from the state space back to a space suitable for the next layer (or the output of the model).
+And C is also generated based on the current input token so it is dynamic.
+This can allow the model to reduce noise or irrelevant information so that it is not passed to the next layer.

-And lastly we have the SSM function has the parameters A, B, and C matrices and takes as input the sequence of tokens:
+And lastly we have the SSM function which has the parameters A_bar, B_bar (these have been discretized), and C matrices and takes as input the sequence of
+tokens:
 ```
-y = SSM(A, B, C,)(x)
+y = SSM(A_bar, B_bar, C,)(x)
 ```
 Now, even though SSM takes the whole sequence of input tokens (B, L, D) it operates on each token independently.